betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 ![Jack Garman's Cheat Sheet of AGC Program Alarms](https://github.com/betterscientificsoftware/images/raw/master/Blog_0719_agc_garman_cheat_sheet.png)

 Why wasn't the landing aborted?
-Turns out it was...in simulations with the Apollo 12 backup crew just weeks prior to launch.<sup>[9]</sup> Flight controllers in those simulations were excoriated because the circumstances didn't warrant an abort.
+Turns out it was...in simulations with the Apollo 12 backup crew just weeks prior to Apollo 11's launch.<sup>[9]</sup> Flight controllers in those simulations were excoriated for calling an abort then because the circumstances didn't warrant it.
 At NASA's behest, MIT performed an audit of all program alarms the AGC could trigger.
-A 26 year old Jack Garman compiled a cheat sheet, pictured above, which he consulted during the Apollo 11 landing to give the "go" decision to flight controllers to continue the landing a process that took 30 long seconds in which time the LEM dropped over a mile in altitude and traveled 10 miles downrange.
+A 26 year old Jack Garman compiled a cheat sheet, pictured above, which he consulted during the Apollo 11 landing to give the "go" decision to flight controllers to continue the landing, a process that took 30 long seconds in which time the LEM dropped over a mile in altitude and traveled 10 miles downrange.

 ## "Try SCE To Aux"
 Less than 30 seconds into the launch of Apollo 12, with the Saturn booster accelerating them towards space with 7 million pounds of thrust, much to the surprise of the crew, the AGC went on the fritz.
 The DSKY went blank and then the whole cabin lit up with caution and warning lights and buzzers.
 Pete Conrad reported "we just lost the whole platform".
 In mission control...the same story.
 All the telemetry went on the fritz.
-Nonetheless, John Aarons recognized something familiar in the gibberish on the displays in mission control.
+Screens went blank with gibberish.
+Nonetheless, John Aarons recognized something familiar in the gibberish on the displays.
 In simulations years prior to Apollo 12, Aarons had experienced a similar situation which produced the same screens of gibberish telemetry.
 He remembered the solution then was to switch the CSM Signal Conditioning Equipment (SCE) to Auxiliary.
 Aaron's had mission control radio up to the crew "Try SCE to Aux."
 Miraculously, the AGC and all the displays in mission control came back to life and Apollo 12 safely continued into orbit.

 Apollo 12 had been hit by lightning.
 Fortunately, the AGC was only *monitoring* the Saturn booster during the launch, not actually controlling it.
 A second computer, the Launch Vehicle Digital Computer (LVDC) designed and manufactured by IBM, was controlling the vehicle into Earth orbit.
-It performed flawlessly and Apollo 12 went on to perform a pin-point lunar landing within a short lunar stroll of Surveyor III.
-To achieve this landing accuracy, AGC software was revised to incorporate tracking telemetry from multiple ground stations.
+It performed flawlessly and Apollo 12 went on to perform a pin-point landing within a short lunar stroll of Surveyor III.
+To achieve this landing accuracy, AGC software was enhanced to incorporate tracking telemetry from multiple ground stations simultaneously.

 ![Left: John Aarons at Mission Control.
 Right: Pete Conrad of Apollo 12 at Surveyor III with LM Intrepid in the background](https://github.com/betterscientificsoftware/images/raw/master/Blog_0719_agc_apollo_12_and_aarons.png)

 ## What-if Thinking
 Early on, MIT engineers adopted a *what-if* approach to software development trying to account for every possible contingency.
-The crew of Apollo 13 would benefit from this what-if thinking.
 For Apollo 9, MIT software developers needed to create a major mode program that allowed the crew to test the lunar module descent engine while remaining docked with the CSM, a configuration not ordinarily used or needed for any other Apollo mission.
 It was considered the safest configuration for the first ever test of the lunar module.

-Instead of removing that code from future flight programs, MIT asked, what if we might need that in a future mission?
-So, the guidance code that was developed for that configuration remained in the flight program for later Apollo missions and is what enabled the crew of Apollo 13 to use the LM descent engine for the first two burns that 1) put them on a free return trajectory and 2) accelerated their return by 24 hours to bring them home.
-A third burn was also needed but because the LM AGC had been shut down used a second computer, the Abort Guidance System (AGS) and a guidance technique using the Sun and both end-points of the Earth's terminator, something one crew member, Jim Lovell had in fact practiced on Apollo 8.
+Instead of removing that code from future flight programs, MIT asked what if we might need that in a future mission?
+The crew of Apollo 13 would benefit from this what-if thinking.
+The guidance code that was developed for that configuration remained in the flight program for later Apollo missions and is what enabled the crew of Apollo 13 to use the LM descent engine for the first two burns that 1) put them on a free return trajectory and 2) accelerated their return to bring them home 24 hours sooner.
+A third burn was also needed but because the AGC had been shut down to conserve power, a second computer, the Abort Guidance System (AGS), was used.
+In the third burn, a guidance technique using the Sun and both end-points of the Earth's terminator was used.
+This is something at least one member of the crew, Jim Lovell, had practiced on a prior mission on Apollo 8.

 ## A Quarter Million Mile Tech Support Call
 During Apollo 14, the *Abort* button in the LEM was found to be faulty.
 It was occasionally